jpwerka/web-backend-api/README.md

 To separate backend from production is necessary create an environment in your application configuration that load web-backend-api when necessary and don't load it when unnecessary.

-In yours enviroments files, create a property with name `imports` and add de reference to the module use to load `web-backend-api.
+In yours enviroments files, create a property with name `imports` and add reference to the module use to load `web-backend-api.

 File `src/environments/environment.mock.ts` is the module used for simulate backend configuration.